exoplanet-dev/exoplanet/docs/user/dev.rst

 This section is mainly internal, but these are the steps that should be executed to produce a new release.

 1. Update citation date and version in ``src/exoplanet/citations.py``.
-2. Run ``run_notebooks.sh`` to make sure that the tutorials all run and merge the updated notebooks on GitHub.
+2. Update the notebooks in the `case studies <https://github.com/exoplanet-dev/case-studies>`_ repo and run a release there.
 3. Update changelog date in ``HISTORY.rst``.
 4. Tag a GitHub release.